PaddlePaddle/PaddleOCR/docs/ppocr/model_train/recognition.en.md

      -o Global.pretrained_model=./pretrain_models/rec_mv3_none_bilstm_ctc_v2.0_train
 ```

+**Note:**
-**Note:** (1) When using multi-machine and multi-gpu training, you need to replace the ips value in the above command with the address of your machine, and the machines need to be able to ping each other.
-(2) Training needs to be launched separately on multiple machines.
+1. When using multi-machine and multi-gpu training, you need to replace the ips value in the above command with the address of your machine, and the machines need to be able to ping each other.
+2. Training needs to be launched separately on multiple machines.
 The command to view the ip address of the machine is `ifconfig`.
-(3) For more details about the distributed training speedup ratio, please refer to [Distributed Training Tutorial](../blog/distributed_training.en.md).
+3. For more details about the distributed training speedup ratio, please refer to [Distributed Training Tutorial](../blog/distributed_training.en.md).

-### 2.6 Training with Knowledge Distillation
+### 2.6.
+Training with Knowledge Distillation

 Knowledge distillation is supported in PaddleOCR for text recognition training process.
 For more details, please refer to [doc](../model_compress/knowledge_distillation.en.md).

-### 2.7 Multi-language Training
+### 2.7.
+Multi-Language Model Training

 Currently, the multi-language algorithms supported by PaddleOCR are: